IvanMishin1/IvanMishin1/README.md

-- 👋 Hi, I’m Ivan Mishin
+- 👋 Hi, I’m Ivan
-- 👀 I’m interested in game developpment
+- 👀 I’m interested in game and web developpment
-- 🌱 I’m currently taking the CS50x course from Harvard University on edX
+- 🌱 I’m currently exploring new frameworks
-- 💞️ I’m looking to collaborate on some games
+- 💞️ I’m looking to collaborate on some exciting projects
-- 📫 You can vontact me via email (imishin5365@gmail.com) or via discord (IvanMishin#3997)
+- 📫 You can contact me on discord @ivanmishin

 <!---
 IvanMishin1/IvanMishin1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.